mikestefanello/backlite/README.md

 err := http.ListenAndServe(":9000", ui.NewHandler(db))
 ```

-Then visit, `/backlite` in your browser, using the given port and/or domain.
+Then visit the given port and/or domain in your browser (ie, `localhost:9000`).

 The web CSS and JS are provided by [tabler](https://github.com/tabler/tabler).

 ## Usage

 ### Client initialization